apuroop-apz/Docker-Project/dockerProject.md

 service mysql stop
 fi
 ```
-The following commands are for giving the logs at the end of the container-starting process.
+The following commands are for giving the logs at the end of the 'container-starting' process.
 If a `MYSQL_USER` is used at docker run then the Username & Password will be shown.
 It's the same with the rest.
 ```
 if [ ! -z $USER ]; then
 	echo "========================================================================"